-Our training courses provide a base level introduction and aims to equip candidates with the knowledge, confidence and skills they need to recognise, respond to and work effectively with survivors of domestic abuse.
+Our training courses provide a base level introduction and aim to equip candidates with the knowledge, confidence and skills they need to recognise, respond and work effectively with survivors of domestic abuse.

 Feedback From Past Participants:

 “very well informed trainer, able to use experience to aid understanding”

 “was very engaging and used lots of case examples, which made the information easier to take in”